nicoguilbert/aws-tools/snapshots-auto-copy/self-triggered-copies/README.md

 # Emails

-*These function do not necessarily need to be re-created.
+*These services do not necessarily need to be re-created.
 They already exist and can work like that, but if you want to have them in the east region then here are the instructions.
 If you do that and change the names, do not forget to change the arn in the SNS Publish permissions in the previous functions.
 You might also want to only re-create the Lambda function and subscribe it to the existing topic*

 This application uses AWS SES and SNS to send e-mails.
 For that you need to use an email address verified by AWS. &nbsp;